+49 [0] 69 25 73 75 264 info@catuslaw.com

 • One should be able to submit a report both, in writing and verbally (over the phone, through other voice transmission devices, or i a physical meeting upon prior appointment)

-Any violations (hindering a report, threatening of retaliation, refusing to provide information to external reporting offices, disregarding the confidentiality requirement with regard to the persons involved) against this law are punishable with fines of up to 100,000 euros.
+Any violations (hindering a report, threatening of retaliation, refusing to provide information to external reporting offices, disregarding the confidentiality requirement with regard to the persons involved) against this law are punishable with fines.

 In addition to the EU Whistleblower Directive, the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) also requires the establishment of a complaints office or the appointment of an ombudsperson to fullfill the human rights and environmental due diligence requirements.